daominah/mycv/readme.md

 * Mainly work as a backend developer.
 5+ years experience of using Go.
 * Can structure a project to make it split between logic and network, so it is easier to test and maintain the code.
-  Aware of the important of document and observability.
+  Aware of the importance of document and observability.
 * Understand basic data structures and algorithms.
 Have a decent math background.
   Good at reading scientific articles and solving new problems.
 * Familiar with popular database management systems: MySQL, PostgreSQL , MongoDB...